KevinIoi/codenames-ai/README.md

 # codenames-ai
 A version of the classic word association game.
-With a computer player driven by topic modeling and word embeddings
+With a computer player driven by word embeddings

-Under development
+# Under development